ClementNerma/NightOS/docs/specs/syscalls.md

 **Errors:**

+- `0x10`: The provided start address is not aligned with a page
-- `0x10`: The provided start address is out of the process' range
+- `0x20`: The provided start address is out of the process' range
-- `0x11`: The provided size, added to the start address, would exceed the process' range
+- `0x21`: The provided size, added to the start address, would exceed the process' range
+- `0x22`: The current process does not have write permissions for one of more of the provided pages
 - `0x30`: The kernel could not find a linear block of memory of the requested size

 ## `0x31` MEM_UNALLOC